tg-ntwrk/ntwrk.today/_posts/2019-10-16-internet-in-vrf.md

 author: "riddler63"
 ---

-Internet in VRF vs Internet in GRT(inet.0) comparison
+Internet in VRF vs Internet in GRT comparison

 > **Disclaimer**: It's not a complete list of Pros and Cons.